glouppe/info8006-introduction-to-ai/lecture2.md

     - *incomplete* and *not always optimal*.
 - **A*** search expands lower $f=g+h$
     - *complete* and *optimal*
-- Admissible heuristics can be derived from exact solutions of relaxed problems.
+- Admissible heuristics can be derived from exact solutions of relaxed problems or *learned* from training examples.
 - *Graph search* can be exponentially more efficient than tree search.

 ---

 # References

+- Hart, Peter E., Nils J. Nilsson, and Bertram Raphael.
+"A formal basis for the heuristic determination of minimum cost paths."
+IEEE transactions on Systems Science and Cybernetics 4.2 (1968): 100-107.